gogent01/TS-workbook/README.md

 ### Constrained Mixins

-Constrained mixins elaborate interfaces of classes (constructor functions) they can be applied to.
-In order to use constrained mixins one should make a Contructor type to accept a generic argument and create derivative types from it.
-Then a mixin definition should use one of the derived types.
+Constrained mixins specifically define the interfaces of classes (constructor functions) to which they can be applied.
+To employ constrained mixins, it's necessary to create a Constructor type that accepts a generic argument, and subsequently generate derivative types based on it.
+The mixin definition can then utilize one of these derived types, establishing the constraints for its application.
 ```
-type GConstructor<T = {}> = new (...args: any[]) => T;
+type Constructor<T = {}> = new (...args: any[]) => T;
-type Positionable = GConstructor<{ x: number; y: number }>;
+type Positionable = Constructor<{ x: number; y: number }>;
 function InjectRandomlyPlacible<TBase extends Positionable>(Base: TBase) {
   return class RandomlyPlacible extends Base {
     placeRandomly(xmax: number, ymax: number): void {